-The book offers a clear process for growing and scaling in order to overcome the obstacles that may be holding you back.
-Author Scott Winters walks you through the steps to achieve lasting success on your own terms and ultimately become a better financial advisor.
+The book offers a clear process for growing and scaling to overcome the obstacles that may be holding you back.
+Author Scott Winters walks you through the steps to achieve lasting success on your terms and ultimately become a better financial advisor.

 These books are some of the best for financial advisors, though by no means is it an exhaustive list.
 When considering which books to read, consider your goals and any gaps you may be seeking to fill in the way you approach your advisory business.
 That can help you to pinpoint the books that are likely to be most useful to you in the long run.

 - Check the trends.
 The COVID-19 pandemic prompted more people to seek out advisory services online.
 If you haven’t capitalized on that trend yet, now is a great time to dive in.
 While it can take some time to build a brand for your firm online, some lead generation services can help you scale quickly when new trends emerge.

 - Expand your search footprint.
 It’s natural to start your search for prospects in the area that’s closest to you.
 However, 60% of prospects who completed a survey with SmartAsset indicated that they were willing to work with an advisor remotely.
 If you’re only looking for new clients in your own backyard, you could be costing yourself valuable leads.
 Consider broadening your search and working with investors who are more comfortable working with an advisor online.